 Exhibitions linked with events can be organised in locations suited for the purpose, for example, building lobbies.
 The use of lobbies must always be agreed with the building porter.

-The porters will assist in the practical arrangements of the exhibition.
-Building-specific porter contact information is available on the pages presenting the various facilities.
+The lobby service will assist in the practical arrangements of the exhibition.
+Building-specific contact information is available on the pages presenting the various facilities.

 Please check the cancellation terms and conditions on the website of the party renting the venue.